 History of the USS Telfair (APA-210)

 The USS Telfair was built by Permanente Metals Corporation, Richmond, California.
 The ship was placed in commission on 31 October 1944 with Commander Lyle O. Armel as commanding officer and Mrs. J. L. Cauthorn as its sponsor.
-After completing shakedown training, the ship sailed to San Francisco in order to embark armed forces and artillery for its first official deployment.
+After completing shakedown training, the ship sailed to San Francisco in order to embark on armed forces and artillery for its first official deployment.
 By January 1945, the vessel had on board units of the 111th Infantry that it eventually dropped at Peleliu.
-The Telfair then sailed to Leyte where it arrived in February in preparation of the American attack on the Ryukyus.
+The Telfair then sailed to Leyte, where it arrived in February in preparation for the American attack on the Ryukyus.

-In March 1945, the Telfair had forces of the 77th Division embarked in anticipation of the invasion of Okinawa.
+In March 1945, the Telfair forces of the 77th Division embarked in anticipation of the invasion of Okinawa.
 The ship was ordered to join other vessels in securing the surroundings of Kerama Retto, a group of islands in the vicinity of Okinawa.
 As it happened, that particular area was the first one to see conflict as the assault on Okinawa began.
-Until 2 April 1945, the Telfair supported the occupation of Kerama Retto.
+Until 2 April 1945, Telfair supported the occupation of Kerama Retto.
 In the evening of that day, the Telfair and the entire task group it operated along with got attacked by 10 kamikazes.
-As a result, the ship sailed the waters near Okinawa a little longer until 26 April.
+As a result, the ship sailed the waters near Okinawa for a little longer until 26 April.
 By 30 April, the vessel was stationed at Ulithi in the West Carolines for reparations.
 After undergoing modifications that would ensure its safe return to the United States, the ship departed for Seattle, Washington, where it disembarked troopship and then underwent a proper overhaul.

-After completing repairs, the ship left Puget Sound Naval Shipyard and by July 1945, transporting hospital servicemen to Saipan.
+After completing repairs, the ship left Puget Sound Naval Shipyard and, by July 1945, transported hospital servicemen to Saipan.
 During the rest of the summer, the ship sailed alternately to Luzon and Leyte in the Philippines area.
 In October 1945, the Telfair left the Lingayen Gulf in order to carry troops on the Japanese shore.
 At the end of the month, Telfair took part in Operation Magic Carpet.
 While at Samar, in the Philippines, the ship loaded veterans to carry them back to the United States.
-For three months at the beginning of 1946, the vessel was conducting missions in the Philippines once more, making port visits at Subic Bay and at Samar.
+For three months at the beginning of 1946, the vessel was conducting missions in the Philippines once more, making port visits at Subic Bay and Samar.
 In July 1946, the ship was placed out of commission at Stockton Group, California.
-When in June 1950 North Korea attacked the Republic of Korea, the Telfair was ordered back into active duty.
+When in June 1950, North Korea attacked the Republic of Korea, the Telfair was ordered back into active duty.
 The ship was commissioned again on 12 September 1950, and it reported to the U.S. Pacific Fleet.
-During the conflict in Korea that lasted from June 1950 to July 1953, the Telfair deployed to the combat zone three times.
-In the first tour, from October 1950 until July 1951, the vessel carried troops from Japan to Korea, in its second one, January 1952 to May 1952, the Telfair alternated between Kobe, Okinawa, Sasebo and Yokosuka in order to oversee the training of the units of the United Nations.
-In its last tour, October 1952 to April 1953, the ship sailed to Japanese and Korean ports transporting forces.
+During the conflict in Korea that lasted from June 1950 to July 1953, Telfair deployed to the combat zone three times.
+In the first tour, from October 1950 until July 1951, the vessel carried troops from Japan to Korea; in its second one, January 1952 to May 1952, the Telfair alternated between Kobe, Okinawa, Sasebo, and Yokosuka in order to oversee the training of the units of the United Nations.
+In its last tour, from October 1952 to April 1953, the ship sailed to Japanese and Korean ports transporting forces.